portal-cornell/robotouille/renderer/configuration/README.md

     "item" = The configuration for items in the game
     {
-        "constants" = A list of constants to be applied to all items {
+        "constants" = A dictionary of constants to be applied to all items {
             "STATION_ITEM_OFFSET" = How much higher or lower items should be rendered when placed on a station "X_SCALE_FACTOR" = How much items should be scaled in the x direction "Y_SCALE_FACTOR": How much items should be scaled in the y direction }
-        "entities" = A list of items that can be used in the game {
+        "entities" = A dictionary of items that can be used in the game {
             "item_name1" = The name of the item
             {
-                "assets" = A list of images for the item {
+                "assets" = A dictionary of images for the item {
                     "default" = The default image for the item "item_state1" = The image for an item if certain predicates are true